P2GWAD/P2GWAD/README.md

 and therefore the App is stored in an extra directory.

 The requirement.txt file is alos located in the Play2Gether folder.

+As I am not sure whether you need the key to run it locally I have pushed it here (eventhough I know that one shoul keep the key secret...)